Republic of Singapore Navy: Frigates

 The Formidable-class multi-role stealth frigates entered service with the RSN in 2007 and are derivatives of the French Navy's La Fayette-class frigate.
 The frigates are key information nodes and fighting units, and were, at time of launch, "by far the most advanced surface combatants in Southeast Asia" with a special surface-to-air missile configuration which combines the Thales Herakles radar with the Sylver A50 launcher and a mix of MBDA Aster 15 and 30 missiles.
 Other armaments include Boeing Harpoon missiles and an OTO Melara 76 mm gun for surface defence.
+The Blue Spear SSM is planned to be equipped onboard the Formidable class Frigates on completion of the mid-life upgrade program.

 Equipped with Sikorsky S-70B naval helicopters, an international derivative of the Sikorsky SH-60B Seahawk.
 These naval helicopters feature anti-surface and anti-submarine combat systems, extending the ship's own surveillance and over-the-horizon targeting and anti-submarine warfare capabilities.
 The naval helicopters are part of the 123 squadron of the RSAF and piloted by air force pilots.
 Two more S-70B helicopters were ordered in February 2013.

 The lead ship of the class, RSS Formidable was built overseas in Lorient, France and commissioned locally on 5 May 2007, marking the 40th anniversary of the RSN.
 The final two ships, RSS Stalwart and RSS Supreme were commissioned on 16 January 2009.
 The six frigates form the First Flotilla of the RSN.